*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 This flavor of this tea is probably why it has become so popular compared to other root teas.

 The flavor is subtle and not overpowering or excessively bitter and earthy.
-Traits that are too often front and center in many root teas.
+These traits are too often front and center in many root teas.

 The mild flavor makes it more accessible to non-tea drinkers and beginning tea drinkers who just want the benefits without all the hassle.